acuvity/acuvity-ts/RUNTIMES.md

   - Note that Deno does not currently have native support for streaming file uploads backed by the filesystem ([issue link][deno-file-streaming])

 [deno-file-streaming]: https://github.com/denoland/deno/issues/11018

+**NOTE:** This SDK is currently not intended to be used in frontend applications or running in browsers in general.